cloud-gov/cg-site/content/docs/apps/custom-domains.md

 ### How domains and routes work in cloud.gov

-[Cloud Foundry's Routes and Domains documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html) explains the overall model and terminology that cloud.gov uses.

-A "route" is a path that can be mapped to an application on a particular domain, such as:
+A "route" is a domain with an optional subdomain and path that maps client requests to a particular application, such as:

 * `myapp.app.cloud.gov`
 * `myapp.app.cloud.gov/test`
 * `app.example.gov`
 * `example.gov`

-To use a route on a domain that you control, you must configure both cloud.gov and your own DNS system.
+[Cloud Foundry's Routes and Domains documentation](https://docs.cloudfoundry.org/devguide/deploy-apps/routes-domains.html) explains the overall model and terminology that cloud.gov uses.